Self Guided Hikes

 A small inn located in the heart of Molinaseca, Hotel Palacio has 16 rooms with contemporary design that also feature air conditioning, a rarity in the region.
 A guest lounge area is available along with a wine cellar.

 Moncloa de San Lazaro

 A small and intimate posada, Moncloa de San Lazaro is a special location on the trail.
-The cottage shop has spices, scents, wines and locally produced products from the region.
-The restaurant as well, features products grown on the estate.
+The cottage shop has spices, scents, wines and locally produced products.
+The restaurant also features products grown on the estate.

 Paraiso del Bierzo

-Before the long hike up to Cereberio, sits an enchanting Hotel, overlooking green pastures.
-The restaurant is Michelin recommended and the rooms, elegant without losing the rustic feel.
+Before the long hike up to O Cebreiro sits an enchanting hotel overlooking green pastures.
+The restaurant is Michelin recommended and the rooms elegant without losing the rustic feel.

 Located in a quiet rural setting, Casa Pacios is housed in a manor dating back to 1674.
 The manor oozes history, from the thick stoned walls to the local cave, where prehistoric remains of neanderthals were found.

 All the comfort you need can be found at Hotel Alfonso IX.
 One of the larger hotels you'll find on the Camino, Hotel Alfonso is a 4-star property located in Sarria.
 "The hotel has a total of 57 rooms, 2 Junior Suites and 1 Luxury Alfonso IX Suite, spread over 3 floors...
 The café (with internal and external service from the hotel) and its own restaurant: “A Ponte Ribeira."”

 A sophisticated gem located in the heart of Portomarin, this "two" star hotel outshines its star ranking with smart interiors and gracious hospitality.
 A garden, cafe and reading room are available to guests, along with a generous breakfast.